WOMADelaide: 1990s

-1999 introduced Stage 5 (formerly the Workshop Stage), KidZone, off-site school based workshops and finally, the WoZone nightclub at the nearby Adelaide University bar.
-The WoZone ran on Friday and Saturday from midnight till 5 am, after curfew finished at Botanic Park.
-Three different rooms for live acts, DJs and chilling out with projections and ambient music.
-A CD compilation of festival highlights for the Australian and New Zealand events started this year, rather than being a one-off as in 1995.
+In 1999 the Workshop Stage became Stage 5, KidZone ran off-site school-based workshops, and the WoZone nightclub was established at the nearby Adelaide University bar, opening on Friday and Saturday from midnight till 5 am during the curfew at Botanic Park.
+WoZone had three rooms hosting live acts, DJs, and a chilling out space with projections and ambient music.
+Rather than being a one-off as in 1995, CD compilations of festival highlights for the Australian and New Zealand events became yearly this year.

 2000s

-In 2001, to celebrate the United Nations International Year of Volunteers, 18 volunteers operated the first information booth, and Stage 5 changed locations.
-Papa Wemba replaced late cancellation Femi Kuti.
+In 2001 Stage 5 changed locations, Papa Wemba replaced late cancellation Femi Kuti, and 18 volunteers operated the first information booth to celebrate the United Nations International Year of Volunteers.

-2002 saw another one-off small scale event, called The WOMAD Warm-Up, three concerts and three workshops held in September at the Adelaide Festival Centre.
-The lineup comprised the following.
+In 2002 a small-scale event called The WOMAD Warm-Up saw three concerts and three workshops held in September at the Adelaide Festival Centre, with the following lineup: